 This goes without saying.
 While most good camper van rental companies will offer roadside assistance if you break down, the truth is that you're just not going to get that time back.

-If you choose the cheapest, oldest van, the chances of an issue occuring are much higher.
+If you choose the cheapest, oldest van, the chances of an issue occurring are much higher.

 But, that doesn't mean you can't find a budget road trip van that is also reliable.
 Read reviews, check the mileage, and make sure the company doesn't charge you for breakdowns that are their fault.